research-iobserve/cocome-selenium-workloads/README.md

 <a href="https://travis-ci.org/research-iobserve/selenium-workloads"><img src="https://travis-ci.org/research-iobserve/selenium-workloads.svg?branch=master" alt="Build Status"></a>

-# Selenium-experiment-workloads
+# Experiment Workloads utilizing Selenium

-This project ist meant to create different workloads for the Websites utilizing Selenium.
+This project is meant to create different workloads for websites utilizing Selenium.
 Currently,  this tool is tailored for the software systems CoCoME and JPetStore which we use as case studies in iObserve.

 **This project is work in progress.
 Please report feature request, bugs etc. as issues in GitHub or to mad@informatik.uni-kiel.de**